Karenfernandez1/FinancialLiteracyProject/README.md

 What is an ETF?
 An ETF is a collection of hundreds or thousands of stocks or bonds, managed by experts, in a single fund that trades on major stock exchanges, like the New York Stock Exchange, Nasdaq, and Chicago Board Options Exchange.
 (Vanguard)

-### Recommendations
+### Conclusion
-After collecting some facts, we recommend Millenials do their own due diligence and get educated on Individual Retirement Account (IRA) types and also perform research on the types of exchange-traded fund (ETFs) that are available for investment in the IRA
+After collecting some facts, I would recommend consulting with a professional and doing your own due diligence.
+Moreover, the S&P500 provides a diversified exposure to some of the most influential companies in the market, offering potential for substantial returns.